FixedThink/RocketCogs/README.md

 # RocketCogs

-This repository is for Rocket-League related cogs for [RedBot V3](https://github.com/Twentysix26/Red-DiscordBot).
-RedBot V3 is a Discord bot using the latest version of discord.py.
+This repository is for Rocket-League related cogs for [RedBot V3](https://github.com/Twentysix26/Red-DiscordBot), which is a bot using the latest version of discord.py.

 # About the cogs

 ## la_fusee

 La Fusée (French for "The Rocket") is the project name for the cog that contains various commands related to Rocket League user stats.
-The cog's core functionalities are similar to RankCog and SetProfile cogs (both on V2 of RedBot), used on the Rocket League Coaching Discord.
+The cog's core functions are similar to RankCog and SetProfile cogs (both on V2 of RedBot), used on the Rocket League Coaching Discord.
 However, it is rewritten from scratch, and unified in order to make additional features possible.

 This cog allows users to check their ranks (or those of others), by either specifying someone's platform and ID.
-Additionally, users can register their gamer ID (Steam, PlayStation 4, or XBox), and use that to get their Rocket League stats.
+Additionally, users can register their gamer ID (Steam, PlayStation 4, or Xbox), and use that to get their Rocket League stats.

 #### Stat checking
 Various ways of displaying one's stats are planned.
 As the cog is currently in development, only one of them is ready thus far.